symfony/symfony/UPGRADE-6.0.md

 Messenger
 ---------
+ * Removed `Middleware\RejectRedeliveredMessageMiddleware`.
+Use same class from `symfony/amqp-messenger`.
  * Removed AmqpExt transport.
 Run `composer require symfony/amqp-messenger` to keep the transport in your application.
  * Removed Doctrine transport.
 Run `composer require symfony/doctrine-messenger` to keep the transport in your application.
  * Removed RedisExt transport.
 Run `composer require symfony/redis-messenger` to keep the transport in your application.